axibase/atsd-statsd-backend/README.md

  `atsd.host`          | ATSD hostname                                                                     | -
  `atsd.port`          | ATSD port                                                                         | `8081`
  `atsd.user`          | username                                                                          | `""`
- `atsd.password`      | and password to log into ATSD                                                     | `""`
+ `atsd.password`      | password to log into ATSD                                                     | `""`
  `atsd.protocol`      | protocol: `"tcp"` or `"udp"`                                                      | `"tcp"`
  `atsd.entity`        | default entity                                                                    | local hostname
- `atsd.prefix`        | global prefix for every metric                                                    | `""`
+ `atsd.prefix`        | global prefix for each metric                                                    | `""`
  `atsd.prefixCounter` | prefix for counter metrics                                                        | `"counters"`
  `atsd.prefixTimer`   | prefix for timer metrics                                                          | `"timers"`
  `atsd.prefixGauge`   | prefix for gauge metrics                                                          | `"gauges"`
  `atsd.prefixSet`     | prefix for set metrics                                                            | `"sets"`
  `atsd.patterns`      | patterns to parse statsd metric names                                             | -

-You can specify other variables used by StatsD itself.
+Other variables used by StatsD itself can be specified.

-As of now StatsD team has an [open bug](https://github.com/etsy/statsd/issues/462) regarding the inability for config to reload on the fly at times.
-So, if you change the config file while StatsD is running, it might crush.
+As of now, the StatsD team has an [open bug](https://github.com/etsy/statsd/issues/462) regarding the inability for config to reload on the fly at times.
+So, if you change the config file while StatsD is running, it might crash.
 Until the bug is fixed you can add `automaticConfigReload: false` to your config, but remember to restart StatsD for the changes to take effect.

  Patterns
 ----------